 The course begins with a thorough examination of the foundations of natural law ethics and consequentialist ethics.
 The instructor links those theories of morality with explicit assumptions regarding human nature.
 Central texts in the course are Saint Thomas Aquinas' Prima Secundae and John Stewart Mill's Utilitarianism.

-e human person (e.g., the Platonic, the Aristotelian–Thomistic, the Judeo–Christian, the Hobbesian and that of other modern thinkers).
+This course critically examines some of the most influential conceptions of the human person (e.g., the Platonic, the Aristotelian–Thomistic, the Judeo–Christian, the Hobbesian and that of other modern thinkers).
 It considers such fundamental issues as the existence and nature of the human soul; whether human beings are innately good, innately evil, both or neither; in what sense, if any, human beings are rational; and the nature and basis of human freedom.

 In this course, the third of four history of philosophy courses, students study the major philosophical movements of the early modern period beginning with the rise of inductive natural science.
 Students then examine rationalism, empiricism, Kant's critical philosophy, and Hegel.
 The central epistemological theme of the course reflects the modern conviction that before other sciences may be studied with profit, the possibility and modes of human knowledge must be determined.

 PH358 History of 19th and 20th Century Philosophy: Kierkegaard – Wittgenstein (4 cr.)